notalim/notalim/README.md

 `git gc`

-i'm a computer science student at stevens institute of technology with a minor in music technology. my coursework has included data structures, algorithms, computer architecture & organization, systems programming, principles of programming languages, and more.
+i'm a computer science student at stevens institute of technology with a minor in music technology.

 ## skills